 License

 Both GitButler and GitComet have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both projects show recent activity, with GitButler last updated 6 hours ago and GitComet 1 day ago.
+Both projects show recent activity, with GitButler last updated 7 hours ago and GitComet 7 hours ago.

 Both tools share common technology foundations, being built with Bash, Rust.
-However, they differ in their additional technology choices: GitButler uses JavaScript, CSS, Typescript, SvelteKit, Tauri, Rails.
+However, they differ in their additional technology choices: GitButler uses JavaScript, CSS, Typescript, Tauri, SvelteKit, Rails.

-GitButler has been in development longer, starting 3 years ago, compared to GitComet which began 6 months ago.
+GitButler has been in development longer, starting 4 years ago, compared to GitComet which began 7 months ago.
 This 3.0-year head start suggests GitButler may have more mature features and established processes.

 Both tools serve similar use cases in Git Clients.